CGS logistic support proposals

 - These requirements ensure that the necessary logistic planning arrangements are considered to the same timetable as for other BAS Antarctic operations; also that fieldwork personnel may be scheduled to attend the annual BAS Antarctic pre-deployment training course, organised by BAS, and undertake other training, as required.
 Further information on the types of training that may be required can be found on the 'Fieldwork Planning' webpage.

-- Proposals submitted to the CGS will be considered by the BAS Board member for Science Strategy, Professor Alan Rodger, who is responsible for deciding which proposals can be supported.
+- Proposals submitted to the CGS will be considered by the BAS Director of Science, Professor David Vaughan, who is responsible for deciding which proposals can be supported.
 A report will be made to NERC annually, with justification for the awards made and any applications rejected.